After a few hours of much needed sleep, click we got to be tourist in the busy city of Ho Chi Minh.

 It has been difficult.

 The Power of people was first seen in a healing form at the Peace Trees Land Mine Education Center.
-Surrounded by trees planted by Peace Trees donors in honor of those who gave there lives in the war, it is truly a place of peace with soft light, singing birds and gentle breezes.
+Surrounded by trees planted by Peace Trees donors in honor of those who gave there lives in the war, site it is truly a place of peace with soft light, singing birds and gentle breezes.

 Inside the Education Center, innocent drawings by children hang on the walls depicting the reality of living in an area littered with unexplored ordinance and the effect it has on their daily lives.
 The horrors of war are seen just sitting on tables as a gentle warning of avoidance.